Click the image to view an accessible pdf of the Institute for Disability's timeline.

 Building Spaces and Programs

-In February of 1972, the Utah State Legislature allocated $50,000 in operating costs for the CPD.
-The Center became a reality once the building was occupied with the programs that had been started elsewhere relocating in the new facility.
+In February of 1972, the Utah State Legislature allocated $50,000 in operating costs for the Institute.
+It became a reality once the building was occupied with the programs that had been started elsewhere relocating in the new facility.

 Due to construction cost overrides, most of the money designated for equipment and furniture in the new CPD was depleted.
 Needed office and classroom equipment was obtained from surplus properties on campus and from Hill Air Force Base.
 Classroom desks and chairs were provided by the Cache School District.
 Surplus desks, file cabinets, chairs, etc. can still be found 30 years later in some of the CPD offices.